Microsoft Leap Apprenticeship Program

 Leap participants are change catalysts and change multipliers: they bring a diverse set of personal experiences and cognitive abilities to their work as well as to their colleagues and communities at Microsoft.
 They play a vital role in advancing engineering processes, accelerating innovation and activating inclusion as a part of Microsoft culture.

 Whether it’s a stay-at-home parent interested in re-entering the workforce or someone who is ready for a ‘second act,’ the stories from current and former participants are truly inspiring.
 Not only is Leap launching new cohorts across the country and the globe, but it’s also re-launching the lives of countless individuals looking to make an impact.

 We’re looking for candidates who are lifetime learners with broad professional experience to join the Leap Program.
 We seek individuals who demonstrate passion, resilience, and determination.
 At Microsoft, our mission is to empower every person and organization on the planet to achieve more.
 That’s what inspires us, drives our work, and pushes us to challenge the status quo every day.

 Successful candidates will have graduated from a project/program management boot camp or from a coding academy.
 They will have at least 6 months of professional project management experience or professional software development experience.

 Applicants to Leap must select a pathway before applying.
 All participants in a cohort will be in the same pathway, which will impact the collection of classroom and project experience.
 The pathway you choose will largely influence your career —whether at Microsoft or elsewhere.

-As a User Experience (UX) Designer, you’ll work as a part of a team with experienced designers to develop software and hardware products that are simple and intuitive.
-You’ll learn a combination of research, prototyping, testing and cross-discipline collaboration.
+User Experience (UX) Designers work as a part of a team with experienced designers to develop software and hardware products that are simple and intuitive.
+This requires learning a combination of research, prototyping, testing, and cross-discipline collaboration.